barrettotte/Model-Generator/README.md

 # Model-Generator

-Generate code for basic models from JSON schema.
+Generate code for basic models from JSON schema for Java, Groovy, Kotlin, and TypeScript.

+This is kind of a naïve implementation and isn't really too great in my opinion.

+In the future, it would be pretty sweet to try to marry Antlr grammars and JSON Schema to generate classes more robustly with less generator code.

 ## Languages
 - [x] Java
 - [x] Groovy
-- [ ] Kotlin
+- [x] Kotlin -> 100% positive this isn't correct, I have no practical kotlin experience yet
 - [ ] TypeScript
-- [ ] T-SQL

-## To Do
-* unit tests for java and groovy before moving on
-* generate build files in directories

 ## Possible Improvements
+* JPA Annotations
 * Constants / final properties ?
 * Serialization
 * Builder methods
 * hashCode, toString, and equals methods
 * Parameterized constructor using 'required' on object properties
 * On a similar note, call parameterized super constructor
+* Prefix my additional JSON schema props [extends, primitive, parseTo] with a '$'

 ## Specification